House of Valois: Hundred Years' War

 In 1415 Henry V of England, great-grandson of Edward III, invaded France.
-In the Battle of Agincourt, the Armagnac faction fought the English and were decimated.
+In the Battle of Agincourt, the Armagnac faction fought the English and was decimated.
 The dukes of Orléans and Bourbon were captured, and the Burgundian party gained ascendancy in Paris.
 Henry proceeded to conquer Normandy.
 The Armagnacs assassinated John the Fearless, duke of Burgundy, a belated revenge for the assassination of Louis I, Duke of Orléans.
 The new duke, Philip the Good, allied himself with the English.
 In the Treaty of Troyes, Henry V of England became regent of France and heir to that throne; he also married Catherine of Valois, the French king's daughter.
 The Dauphin Charles was effectively disinherited.
 To assume a greater appearance of legality, it was ratified by the Estates General later that year.

 To accept the Treaty of Troyes would be a denial of the legitimacy of the Valois.
-While England was accustomed to change her kings, the French largely adhered to theirs.
+While England was accustomed to changing her kings, the French largely adhered to theirs.
 The treaty was recognized only in English-controlled territories in northern France, and by the allied dukes of Burgundy and Brittany.
 Henry V died before his sickly father-in-law, Charles VI, leaving the future of the Lancastrian Kingdom of France in the hands of his infant son Henry VI of England, and his brother, John, Duke of Bedford.

 The able leadership of Bedford prevented Charles VII from retaking control of northern France.
 In 1429, Joan of Arc successfully raised the siege of Orléans and had the king crowned at Reims, an important French propaganda victory.
 Power struggles between Bedford, his brother Humphrey, Duke of Gloucester, and their uncle Cardinal Beaufort hampered the English war effort.
 The Duke of Burgundy, alienated by the blunders of Gloucester, reconciled with the King of France in the Treaty of Arras, 1435.
-Bedford had died that same year.
+Bedford died that same year.

-The warring parties arranged long truces, during which the French king prepared for the renewal of war, while the English relaxed and took a break from fresh taxes.
+The warring parties arranged long truces, during which the French king prepared for the renewal of war, in contrast the English relaxed and took a break from fresh taxes.
 By 1450, the French had reconquered Normandy, and Guyenne the next year.
 A final English attempt to recover their losses ended in decisive defeat at the Battle of Castillon, 1453.
 With this victory, the English had been expelled in all of France except Calais.
 The Valois succession was upheld and confirmed.